sammcj/m2e/README.md

 ### Configuration

-Unit conversion can be customized through a configuration file at `$HOME/.config/m2e/unit_config.json`.
+Unit conversion can be customised through a configuration file at `$HOME/.config/m2e/unit_config.json`.

 **Create example configuration:**

 The configuration file is automatically created with default values when first needed.
-You can manually create and edit `$HOME/.config/m2e/unit_config.json` to customize unit conversion behavior.
+You can manually create and edit `$HOME/.config/m2e/unit_config.json` to customise unit conversion behaviour.

 **Configuration options:**